canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 $ docker login
 ```

 Before I can make the push my Docker container to DockerHub, I need to rename/tag the container so that it has a naming convention DockerHub will understand.
-To push to DockerHub, the naming covention needs to be :
+To push to DockerHub, the naming convention needs to be:

 ```console